 This article explains the implications of buffer sizes and latency, including how different sample rates have an effect on them.

 When you are recording audio with your interface, you might notice a slight delay in the audio coming back to you.
-This is because the computer needs time in order to process the audio, and then route it back out of your interface.
+This delay is because the computer needs time to process the audio and route it back out of your interface.

-The amount of time that this takes is in part controlled by the buffer size, which you can set yourself.
-You can adjust the buffer size for your current requirements.
+The time this takes is, in part, controlled by the buffer size, which you can set yourself.
+You can adjust the buffer size for your requirements.
 Using a lower buffer size (and therefore getting less latency) gives your CPU less time to process the audio and therefore the CPU must work much harder to process the audio in that amount of time.

-The real objective is to find a buffer size low enough that your CPU can handle before it has to work too hard.
-You will notice when it's working too hard because there will be problems with the audio, such as crackling, stretching and even dropouts.
+The objective is to find a buffer size that is low enough that your CPU can handle before it has to work too hard.
+You will notice when it's working too hard because there will be problems with the audio, such as crackling, stretching and dropouts.

 To reiterate, when setting your buffer size, what you are doing in effect is giving the CPU of your computer a designated period of time to process audio, before it is passed to and from the interface and the recording software.
 A higher buffer size will create a longer latency, a lower buffer size will create a shorter latency.